Agency Partners

 Key learnings from this report

-• The Security Engineers job market trends in Spain, particularly in Barcelona, reveal a significant demand surge, with a peak of 26 new positions posted in just one week.
+• The Security Engineers job market in Spain, particularly in Barcelona, is characterized by significant fluctuations in job openings, with a peak of 33 new positions and an equal number of closures in recent weeks, highlighting challenges in talent retention and recruitment strategy.

 Number of roles opened and closed for Security Engineers in Barcelona in the last 3 months